Efficient high-resolution refinement in cryo-EM with stochastic gradient descent: Numerical experiments

 Figure~\ref{fig:results} shows the results obtained using the three algorithms.
 In panel (a), we see the convergence of the loss function significantly improved when using the precomputed preconditioner (red) over not using a preconditioner (blue), verifying Claim 1 above.
 When estimating the preconditioner during refinement using Algorithm~\ref{alg:precon sgd}, the value of the loss (green, solid) is between those of the previous two algorithms and approaches the fully preconditioned SGD as the preconditioner progressively becomes more accurate, verifying Claim 2.
+For reference, the black dashed line shows the loss function value at the final volume obtained using L-BFGS and used as a ground truth reconstruction.
+As expected, this is lower than all of the three SGD algorithms that we evaluate in this section.
 In panel (b), we show the FSC between the final reconstructions of each of the three algorithms and the ground truth reconstruction.
-While at low resolution, the FSC value is high for all algorithms, showing good convergence, at high resolution the FSC degrades for SGD with no preconditioning (blue), while the two preconditioned algorithms have a high value, close to one.
+While at low resolution, the FSC value is high for all algorithms, showing good convergence, at high resolution the FSC degrades for SGD with no preconditioning (blue), while the two preconditioned algorithms have a higher value, closer to one.